zizisoft/gitlock/README.md

 Add a SHA-256 wrapper to increase the security of Git.
 It can also protect your copyright by adding timestamps from trusted Time Stamping Authority.

+It uses tags to store these info, so it's fully compatible with the current Git.
+For details see "architecture.md".

 Synopsis 1:

 ```